Early Bird entries close Monday 19 June, all entries close Wednesday 21 June. Enter via Webscorer

-However, due to significant flooding just prior to the Race, the 2022 course has been altered to a 5k lap with a new course.
-The course has been designed to minimise our impact on flood affected residents.
-Racers will paddle 5km laps starting near the boat ramp at Burnum Burnum Sanctuary.
-They will head down river to the Georges Head at Bonnet Bay, then back up river to the southern end of Prices Circuit Reserve then back down river to Burnum Burnum.
+In 2022 we planned to for competitors to race a new 10k lap course on a circuit from just upstream of the Prince Edward Park footbridge to Thompson’s Bay Illawong.
+Depending on class, competitors will be racing over 5km to 20km, travelling on river-right (counter-clockwise) around the circuit.
+However, due to significant flooding just prior to the Race, the 2022 course was altered to a 5k lap with a new course.
+The course was designed to minimise our impact on flood affected residents.
+Racers paddled 5km laps starting near the boat ramp at Burnum Burnum Sanctuary.
+They headed down river to the Georges Head at Bonnet Bay, then back up river to the southern end of Prices Circuit Reserve then back down river to Burnum Burnum.

 Competitors will receive a copy of the electronic Race Briefing that will be sent out to competitors on the Friday before the race.
 This will include a detailed race guide and course maps.
 READ THE RACE GUIDE CAREFULLY as it contains important information.